-Content analysis is a research option in the social sciences used to reduce large amounts of unstructured textual content into manageable data relevant to the (evaluation) research questions.
+Content analysis is a research method in the social sciences used to reduce large amounts of unstructured textual content into manageable data relevant to the (evaluation) research questions.

 Content analysis uses thematic coding in order to perform a quantitative analysis of particular occurrences of themes in an unstructured text.
 The coding schedule consists of a table in which each row is a unit for which data is being collected.
 Each column is a dimension or theme to be analyzed, according to the evaluation questions.
 Elements of the content are described and organized using these categories.
-This process is called coding and, particularly if appropriate software is used to aid the process, it enables more efficient sorting and retrieval of data.
+This process is called 'coding' and can enable more efficient sorting and retrieval of data, particularly with the aid of appropriate software.
 Interpretation of the data may be based on:

 - frequency of occurrences (e.g. in different samples, or at different times)